A global day of Hospitality

 We will be launching a targeted international press campaign to get coverage in your local market and international coverage for all participating restaurants.

-Get More information and Join the initiative
+Get More information

 Sign up below to get more information on how to sign your restaurant up to participate in the Pay What You Can Global Restaurant Day on August 26, 2026.